coleifer/peewee/docs/peewee/api.rst

     .. note:: If you manually specify a ``to_field``, that field must be either a primary key or have a unique constraint.

+    .. note:: Take care with foreign keys in SQLite.
+By default, ON DELETE has no effect, which can have surprising (and usually unwanted) effects on your database integrity.
+This can affect you even if you don't specify on_delete, since the default ON DELETE behaviour (to fail without modifying your data) does not happen, and your data can be silently relinked.
+The safest thing to do is to specify `pragmas=(('foreign_keys', 'on'),)` when you instantiate `SqliteDatabase`.

 .. py:class:: CompositeKey(*fields)